StanfordPL/strata/README.md

-# Denali
+# Strata

-denali is a project to automatically infer a formal specification of most instructions in the x86_64 instruction set.
+strata is a project to automatically infer a formal specification of most instructions in the x86_64 instruction set.

 ## License